 Consult with your local generator supplier in Toronto about the tools and devices necessary for keeping your generator running smoothly in winter.

 The cold and excess moisture can wreak havoc on a generator’s performance.
 Although winter isn't known for rainy conditions, snow and ice could still affect your unit’s performance.
 When it comes to winterizing your generator, you need to ensure that it is protected from the harsh winter elements.
-That is why generator covers are necessary if you keep your unit outdoors.
-It should keep it protected from any moisture while allowing sufficient airflow around it.
+The generator comes with a cover which will keep it protected from any moisture entering while allowing sufficient airflow around it.

 As with all things in life, preparation is key.
 Generators are no different.
 You need to get yours ready for winter as soon as possible if you want it to last the entire season.
 Once the cold and snow start coming down harder, you probably wouldn’t want to go outside to do anything, but that means your generator will require even more attention to keep it running smoothly.